 We need to think of our desks as workstations.

-In reality, we do all sorts of things at our desks that aren’t real work (or affect our ability to produce our best work).
+We do all sorts of activities at our desks that affect our ability to produce our best work.